-The number of Personal Licences to be issued by Shetland Islands Area Licensing Board since the introduction of the 2005 Act as at 1 June 2013 is 395.
+The number of Personal Licences to be issued by Shetland Islands Area Licensing Board and still current since the introduction of the 2005 Act as at 31 December 2015 is 3851 June 2013 is 395.

-- 1.4 The Act requires the Board to carry out its various licensing functions so as to promote the five licensing objectives.
+- 1.5 The number of Occasional Licences granted in the calendar year from 1 January to 31 December 2015 was 166.
+The Act requires the Board to carry out its various licensing functions so as to promote the five licensing objectives.
 These are:

 - preventing crime and disorder

-- securing public safety
+- · securing public safety

 - preventing public nuisance

-- · protecting and improving public health and
+- protecting and improving public health and

 - protecting children from harm